ghga-de/ghga-metadata-schema/docs/schema_markdown/Sample.md

      * Description: Methods by which a biospecimen or a sample is stored (e.g. frozen in liquid nitrogen).
      * Range: [StorageEnum](StorageEnum.md)
  * [Sample➞xref](Sample_xref.md)  <sub>0..\*</sub>
-     * Description: One or more cross-references for this Sample.
-For example, this Sample may have an EBI BioSamples accession or an EGA Sample accession.
+     * Description: One or more cross-references for this Sample, e.g., this Sample may have an EBI BioSamples accession or an EGA Sample accession.
      * Range: [String](types/String.md)
  * [Sample➞condition](Sample_condition.md)  <sub>1..1</sub>
      * Description: The condition associated with an entity.
      * Range: [Condition](Condition.md)
  * [Sample➞biospecimen](Sample_biospecimen.md)  <sub>0..1</sub>
-     * Description: The Biospecimen from which this Sample was prepared from.
+     * Description: The Biospecimen which this Sample was prepared from.
      * Range: [Biospecimen](Biospecimen.md)

 ### Mixed in from IdentifiedByAliasMixin: